|Next Start||January 2020|

 Taught in a central London location, the MBA Leadership has a strong focus on career advancement and is delivered by experienced professors from leading business schools around the world.

-Our course has a unique peer coaching model where students are supported outside of the classroom and have access to tutor for any challenge they may face in their work, or study.
+Our course has a unique peer coaching model where students are supported outside of the classroom and have access to their tutor for any challenge they may face in their work, or study.

 The programme is designed to be undertaken alongside a busy professional role and is delivered in Executive Format over an 18-month period.
 On a monthly basis, interactive workshop style teaching takes place over a 3-day weekend at our London Moorgate campus in London’s commercial hub.